From Kleisli Categories to Commutative C*-algebras: Probabilistic Gelfand Duality: Continuous probabilistic computations

-\proof We rely on the basic fact, see~\cite[2.5.2, page 43]{Dixmier77}, that Dirac measures $\eta(x)\in\Rdn(X)$ are ``pure'' states.
+\proof We rely on the basic fact, see~\cite[2.5.2, page 43]{Dixmier77}, that a measure is a Dirac measure iff it is a ``pure'' state.
 We prove the above lemma by showing that the pure states are precisely the extreme points of the convex set $\Rdn(X)$.

 \begin{itemize} \item If $\phi\in\Rdn(X)$ is a pure state, suppose $\phi = \alpha_1 \phi_1 + \alpha_2 \phi_2$, a convex combination of two states $\phi_{i}\in \Rdn(X)$ with $\alpha_{i}\in[0,1]$ satisfying $\alpha_{1}+\alpha_{2} = 1$, where no two elements of $\{\phi, \phi_1, \phi_2 \}$ are the same.
 Then $\phi \geq \alpha_1 \phi_1$, since for a positive function $f\in C(X)$ one has $(\phi - \alpha_{1}\phi_{1})(f) = \alpha_{2}\phi_{2}(f) \geq 0$.
 Thus $\alpha_{1}\phi_{1} = \alpha\phi$, for some $\alpha\in[0,1]$, since $\phi$ is pure.
 Then $\alpha_{1} = \alpha_{1}\phi_{1}(1) = \alpha\phi(1) = \alpha$.
 If $\alpha_{1} = 0$, then $\alpha_{2} = 1$ and so $\phi = \phi_{2}$.
 If $\alpha_{1} > 0$, then $\phi = \phi_{1}$.
 Hence $\phi$ is an extreme point.